Deck Construction Permits in

 Standard Ordinances & Processing Time

-While local rules in Honolulu County may vary slightly from municipality to municipality, standard US zoning dictates that: Decks higher than 30 inches above grade legally require guardrails (typically 36 inches high), and stairs with 4 or more risers require a handrail.
+Key code points for a Deck Construction in Honolulu County: Decks higher than 30 inches above grade legally require guardrails (typically 36 inches high), and stairs with 4 or more risers require a handrail.

 Estimated processing time in Honolulu County: 4 to 8 weeks (High volume jurisdiction).